Liquid IV Review: Why "Hydration Multipliers" Don't Exist

 Does Liquid IV work for hangovers?

-Liquid IV is likely to improve symptoms of hangover because part of the discomfort of a hangover is typically caused by dehydration.
+Liquid IV is likely to improve symptoms of hangover because part of the discomfort of a hangover is caused by dehydration.
 Headache, fatigue and irritability can all be caused by dehydration.

 We would recommend using a sugar-free, flavoring-free electrolyte powder like LMNT to treat hangover symptoms (or just water) rather than Liquid IV.